Describe your building

 Comparison table: sensitivity to a key input

 The table below changes only Year built while keeping the other example values constant.
-The “scenario total” is shown as a simple comparison metric so you can see sensitivity at a glance.
+This is a simple comparison metric to illustrate sensitivity.

 Scenario Year built Other inputs Scenario total (comparison metric) Interpretation